lamahr0/Startup-Success-Prediction/README.md

 <h4>Tools:</h4>

-The tools used for this project will include:<br/>
+The tools used for this project include:<br/>
 1-Python3: as the main programming language used<br/>
 2-Jupyter: as the IDE for python<br/>
 3-Numpy: to manipulate the dataset<br/>